No instruction set computing: Applications and controversy

 According to TechCrunch, software emulations of these types of chips are currently used for image recognition by many large tech companies, such as Facebook and Google.
 When applied to other miscellaneous pattern detection tasks, such as with text, results are said to be produced in microseconds even with chips released in 2007.

-Junko Yoshida, of the EE Times, compared the NeuroMem chip with "The Machine", a machine capable of being able to predict crimes from scanning people's faces, from Person of Interest (TV series) describing it as "the heart of big data" and "foreshadow[ing] a real-life escalation in the era of massive data collection".
+Junko Yoshida, of the EE Times, compared the NeuroMem chip with "The Machine", a machine capable of being able to predict crimes from scanning people's faces from the television series Person of Interest, describing it as "the heart of big data" and "foreshadow[ing] a real-life escalation in the era of massive data collection".

 History

 In the past, microprocessor design technology evolved from complex instruction set computer (CISC) to reduced instruction set computer (RISC).
 In the early days of the computer industry, compiler technology did not exist and programming was done in assembly language.
 To make programming easier, computer architects created complex instructions which were direct representations of high level functions of high level programming languages.
 Another force that encouraged instruction complexity was the lack of large memory blocks.

 As compiler and memory technologies advanced, RISC architectures were introduced.
 RISC architectures need more instruction memory and require a compiler to translate high-level languages to RISC assembly code.
 Further advancement of compiler and memory technologies leads to emerging very long instruction word (VLIW) processors, where the compiler controls the schedule of instructions and handles data hazards.

 NISC is a successor of VLIW processors.
 In NISC, the compiler has both horizontal and vertical control of the operations in the datapath.
 Therefore, the hardware is much simpler.
 However the control memory size is larger than the previous generations.
 To address this issue, low-overhead compression techniques can be used.